CareerOneStop/Certifications/README.md

 # Certifications

 These APIs allow users to search a database of occupational certification information.
-Results include certification name, occupation, industry, certifying organization's contact information, requirement information and renewal information.
+Results include certification name, certifying organization's contact information, requirement information and renewal information.
 Used together with its complementary services, it will also provide specific certification details.

 <h2>Certification APIs<h2>